autumnai/leaf/README.md

 ## Examples

-We are providing a [Leaf examples repository][leaf-examples], where we and others publish executable machine learning models build with Leaf.
+We are providing a [Leaf examples repository][leaf-examples], where we and others publish executable machine learning models built with Leaf.
 It features a CLI for easy usage and has a detailed guide in the [project README.md][leaf-examples].